History of Harajuku Fashion

 These rainbow creatures are heading into the japanese fashion style of visual kei…

 100% pure harajuku style.
-Harajuku girls - we salute you.
-We'd quite like to be you.
+Harajuku girls – we salute you.